 Region I Infertility Prevention Project

-This website provides general information on the National Infertility Prevention Project (IPP), with specific information and data for Region I: New England.
-This website also contains the most up-to-date information about chlamydia, including research, testing, treatments, upcoming events and related links.
+General information about the National Infertility Prevention Project (IPP), with specific information and data for Region I: New England.
+Includes research, testing, treatments, and related links about chlamydia.

 The Practitioner’s Handbook

-The Practitioner’s Handbook is designed to assist practitioners in primary health care, family medicine, emergency medicine, and other specialties in the optimal management of patients with STDs and their partners.
+The handbook is designed to assist practitioners in primary health care, family medicine, emergency medicine, and other specialties in the optimal management of patients with STDs and their partners.

 For more information